RunOlga Docs

 Metrics (the Scorecard)

-The short list of measurables RunOlga tracks each week: the Scorecard, owned by seat.
+The short list of measurables RunOlga tracks each week: the Scorecard, owned by seat, reviewed at the pulse meeting.

 Metrics are how a leadership team sees the pulse of the organization in numbers.
 RunOlga calls them Metrics, or collectively the Scorecard (EOS: Scorecard) — a short list of measurables, each owned by a seat, each with a target.